Korean People's Army: Date of establishment history

 Until 1977, the official date of establishment of the Korean People's Army was 8 February 1948.
-From 1940s, North Korean historiography started to claim that Kim Il Sung established an anti-Japanese guerrilla army, the Korean People's Revolutionary Army, on 25 April 1932.
+In the 1940s, North Korean historiography started to claim that Kim Il Sung established an anti-Japanese guerrilla army, the Korean People's Revolutionary Army, on 25 April 1932.
 North Korea claims that the KPRA was officially transformed into the People's Army in anticipation of the government's establishment on February 8, 1948.
 In 1978, April 25 was designated as the "Anniversary of the Founding of the People's Army" and North Korea held large-scale commemorative events.
-The reason for changing the date of the founding of the People's Army in North Korea is that Kim Il Sung organized the "Anti-Japanese People's Guerrilla Unit", a unit of the Anti-Japanese People's Army, in Ando County, Manchuria, on April 25, 1932, which later developed into the "Korean People's Revolutionary Army" and played a significant role in the anti-Japanese struggle.
+The reason for changing the date of the founding of the People's Army in North Korea is that Kim Il Sung organised the "Anti-Japanese People's Guerrilla Unit", a unit of the Anti-Japanese People's Army, in Ando County, Manchuria, on April 25, 1932, which later developed into the "Korean People's Revolutionary Army" and played a significant role in the anti-Japanese struggle.
 This is based on the "Kim Il Sung revolutionary tradition."
 Both of these are celebrated as army days, with decennial anniversaries treated as major celebrations, except from 1978 to 2014 when only the 1932 anniversary was celebrated.
 By 2019, the KPA's date of establishment had been reverted to 8 February 1948.